Language Placement Exams

 Current Undergraduate and Graduate students must request access to placement exams.
 After a student has requested and received access, the exam will become available via MySlice within 24 hours.
 Questions?

 Students are expected to follow exam protocols and adhere to the ethical standard outlined in the Academic Integrity Policy when taking a language placement exam which states “examinations and quizzes of all kinds, including online and take-home as well as in-class exams, must reflect only the work of the submitting student without assistance from other people or resources such as texts, websites or notes."

 The placement exam is designed to determine the appropriate level of language study.
 It is not a pass or fail exam.

-To be given registration access to the appropriate language course, ESF students must contact the department once the exam has been completed.
-Please email Colleen Kepler, email@example.com, with your name and student ID number.
+ESF students must contact the department once the exam has been completed.
+To be given registration access to the appropriate language course.
+Please email Christine Palmer, email@example.com, include that you are an ESF student requesting your language placement information with your name and student ID number.

-First term undergraduate students (new first year and new transfer students) are able to access and take the placement exams after accepting the admission offer and becoming term activated (in May for Fall admits, on a rolling basis beginning in December for Spring admits).
+First term undergraduate students (new first year and new transfer students) can access and take the placement exams after accepting the admission offer and becoming term activated (in May for Fall admits, on a rolling basis beginning in December for Spring admits).

 Non-English Language Exams

 If you have studied any of the following languages either formally or informally, lived in a country where that language is the dominant spoken language, or grown up in a household that spoke that language, you must take a placement exam before being allowed to register for any course in that language.
-You must present your student ID to take all language placement tests.
-Please email the appropriate person with any questions.
+Please contact <firstname.lastname@example.org> or the Program /Language Coordinators below with questions.